nagasudhirpulla/python_wrldc_training/readme.md

 * for statement in python
 * intro to using git

-### initialize a git repository in a folder
-* In the folder right click->open git bash here
-* use command 'git init'
-* use command 'git status' to see the status of files
-* use command 'git add .' to add all untracked files and changes for staging to get committed
-* use command git commit -am 'commit comment' to commit the changes of your code to git

 ## Python session on 21 Jul 2020, day 2

 ### pushing code to remote git repositories like GitHub
-* Create an account in sites like GitHub, Bitbucket
-* Create a repository in your account
-* In the folder right click and select 'Git bash here' to open git command prompt
-* add remote repo url to local git using the command ```git remote add origin <your_repo_url>```
-* Pull remote code to local git folder using the command ```git pull origin master``` For unrelated histories issue use command ```git pull origin master --allow-unrelated-histories```
-* Push code to remote repository using the command ```git push origin master```

 ### VS Code shortcuts
 * ```Ctrl /``` to comment /uncomment code